-Gönenç Gürkaynak is the founding partner of ELIG Gürkaynak Attorneys-at-Law, a leading law firm of 95 lawyers based in Istanbul, Turkey.
-Gürkaynak graduated from Ankara University, Faculty of Law in 1997 and was called to the Istanbul Bar in 1998.
-Gönenç received his LLM degree from Harvard Law School and is qualified to practise in Istanbul, New York, Brussels, and England and Wales (currently a non-practising solicitor).
-Before founding ELIG Gürkaynak Attorneys-at-Law in 2005, he worked as an attorney at the Istanbul, New York and Brussels offices of a global law firm for more than eight years.
+Dr Gönenç Gürkaynak is the founding partner of ELIG Gürkaynak Attorneys-at-Law, a leading law firm of 95 lawyers based in Istanbul, Turkey.
+Dr Gürkaynak graduated from Ankara University, faculty of law, in 1997 and was called to the Istanbul Bar in 1998.
+Dr Gürkaynak received his LLM degree from Harvard Law School, and was admitted to the: Istanbul Bar in 1998; American Bar Association in 2002; New York Bar in 2002 (currently non-practising; registered); Brussels Bar in 2003-2004 (B List; not maintained); and Law Society of England & Wales in 2004 (currently non-practising; registered).
+Before founding ELIG Gürkaynak Attorneys-at-Law in 2005, Dr Gürkaynak worked as an attorney at the Istanbul, New York and Brussels offices of a global law firm for more than eight years.

-Gönenç heads the competition law and regulatory department of ELIG Gürkaynak Attorneys-at-Law, which currently comprises 47 lawyers.
+Dr Gürkaynak heads the competition law and regulatory department of ELIG Gürkaynak Attorneys-at-Law, which currently consists of 56 lawyers.
 He has unparalleled experience in Turkish competition law counselling issues with more than 25 years of competition law experience, starting with the establishment of the Turkish Competition Authority.
-Every year, Gönenç represents multinational companies and large domestic clients in more than 35 written and oral defences in investigations of the Turkish Competition Authority, around 15 antitrust appeal cases in the high administrative court and over 85 merger clearances of the Turkish Competition Authority, in addition to coordinating various worldwide merger notifications, drafting non-compete agreements and clauses, and preparing hundreds of legal memoranda concerning a wide array of Turkish and European Commission competition law topics.
+Every year, Dr Gürkaynak represents multinational companies and large domestic clients in more than 35 written and oral defences in investigations of the Turkish Competition Authority, about 15 antitrust appeal cases in the high administrative court and over 85 merger clearances of the Turkish Competition Authority, in addition to coordinating various worldwide merger notifications, drafting non-compete agreements and clauses, and preparing hundreds of legal memoranda concerning a wide array of Turkish and European Commission competition law topics.